 Limoneira has agreed to reimburse the Company for certain allocated infrastructure costs incurred by the Company which benefit the Retained Property and certain adjacent real property owned by Limoneira commonly referred to as East Area 2, as defined in the Retained Property Development Agreement between the Company and Limoneira.
-As of October 31, 2021, estimated such reimbursements from Limoneira totaled \$5,771,000 which are reflected as due from affiliates on the accompanying balance sheet.
+As of October 31, 2022, estimated such reimbursements from Limoneira totaled \$3,378,000 which is classified as due from affiliates on the accompanying balance sheet and is net of related future CFD proceeds attributable to Limoneira.